ameekkhan/ameeqsort/README.md

 Now, let's apply 5 comparisons on every quadruple/matrix .

-I first do two *column wise* comparison and then two *row wise* comparison and last the diagonal comparison thus five fixed number of comparisons are required to sort the 4 values.
+I will first do two *column wise* comparison and then two *row wise* comparison and finally the diagonal comparison thus five fixed number of comparisons are required to sort the 4 values.

-So, first I do column wise compare the index 0 and index 2 smaller element will take the position of index 0 then again do column wise comparison between index 1 and index 3 smaller element will swap with index 1.
+In Column wise compare the index 0 and index 2 smaller element will take the position of index 0 then again do column wise comparison between index 1 and index 3 smaller element will swap with index 1.
 After applying only column wise comparisons on quadruple#1:

 a[0]  *7*      a[1]  *5*

 a[2]  *8*      a[3]  *6*

-After the completion of column wise, Now apply row wise comparison between index 0 and index 1 smaller value will take the position of index 0 and then apply row wise comparison between index 2 and index 3 smaller value will take the position of index 2.
+After the completion of column wise, Now apply the row wise comparison between index 0 and index 1 smaller value will take the position of index 0 and then apply row wise comparison between index 2 and index 3 smaller value will take the position of index 2.
 After applying 2 column and 2 row wise comparisons our quadruple#1:

 a[0]  *5*      a[1]  *7*